ninashp/Soundproof/README.md

 - To create embedding run the embeddings_db.c.
 The database can be created either by using separate speech utterances or extracted from phone calls according to config indication. source folder for datased for embeddings creation can be specified in the config file as well.
 - To re-train the model run the main function inside LSTM speaker identification module.

 # Results

+To get indicative results on a large dataset I’ve created synthetic dataset of a artificial call center calls with several operators and sufficient amount of customers.
+I did this by stitching random sentences of different speakers obtained from the CSTR VCTK Corpus dataset.

-The following confusion matrix was achieved on the synthetic data:
+The confusion matrix below was achieved on the synthetic data.
+The interesting metric is the recall that represents the amount of fraudulent calls I was able to detect.
+For the data below the recall is 93%

 <table>
   <tr>